mcruz206/LearnAI-Bootcamp/LabLoggingBots/docs/SQL Logger.md

 ![Connection Strings](images/ConnectionStrings.png)

 2.3.
 Change your firewall settings to capture your ip address.
-You may have already done this if you followed the steps from [Create DB – Portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal)
+You may have already done this if you followed the steps from [Create DB ï¿½ Portal](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started-portal)

 ![Firewall Settings](images/FirewallSettings.png)